 For a performance comparison of what matters most in choosing between alloy, value-carbon, and performance-carbon wheels, go here.

-At over US$2000/€2000/£2000 for a top performance-carbon wheelset, you need to first ask yourself whether you are so committed to your current rim brake bike to spend good money on wheels that you very likely won’t be able to transfer to your next new bike.
+At over US$2000/€2000/£2000 for a top performance-carbon wheelset, you need first to ask yourself whether you are so committed to your current rim brake bike to spend good money on wheels that you very likely won’t be able to transfer to your next new bike.

 You might be better off putting that money toward the future purchase of a disc brake bike, the predominant and perhaps only type of new enthusiast-level road bike you’re able to buy now.
-Or perhaps you should first look for a used set of performance-carbon rim brake upgrade wheels at a certified pre-owned shop like The Pro’s Closet at a price that greatly reduces your investment in rim brake technology and the uncertain longevity associated with used carbon wheels.

 BEST ALL-AROUND – ZIPP 303 FIRECREST